jimmycodesocial/draft-js-select-image-plugin/README.md

 | imageType | IMAGE   | Type of entity created when inserting the atomic block.
 By default it's the same value as `draft-js-image-plugin` |

 ## Integration
+Rendering the image is out of scope, but in the following example you can see how to integrate `draft-js-image-plugin`.

 ```js
 import React from 'react';
 import ReactDOM from 'react-dom';